burklight/burklight.github.io/pages/donsker-varadhan-gibbs.md

 ## And that is all

 Well, that is the end of this blog.
-Thank you very much for reading until the end and again I hope I did not bore you too much or I did not write too much incoherences.
+Thank you very much for reading until the end and again I hope I did not bore you too much or I did not write too many incoherences.

 Please, let me know if you have any suggestions.